gauravpatil123/Interactive-Visualizations/D3 Foundations Pt 2/README.md

 **Scripts**</br>
 - India_GDP_Bar_Chart.html</br>
-Runiing this script on a server will create all the charts.
+Running this script on a server will create all the charts.

 **Outputs**</br>
 - Chart 1 | India's GDP in billion USD over years